egor-tensin/jekyll-theme/_posts/2015-07-03-std-call-once-bug-in-visual-studio-2012-2013.md

 }
 {% endhighlight %}

-The first thread is supposed to be executed in about 13 seconds, right?
+The first thread is supposed to have to total running time of about 13 seconds, right?
 Three seconds to initialize the `Logger` instance and ten to initialize the `Duke` instance.
 The second thread, similarly, is supposed to be executed in about 3 seconds